Double Celebration! Hina Khan Bakes Cake For Rocky On His Birthday; The Couple Dance Their Heart Out

 Hina & Rocky Dance Their Heart Out

-On his birthday, Rocky wore leather pants and white tee with a printed jacked, while Hina colour co-ordinated with his attire.
+On his birthday, Rocky wore leather pants and white tee with a printed jacket, while Hina colour co-ordinated with his attire.
 Hina looked lovely in a black dress.
 After cutting the cake, the couple set the stage on fire.
 Hina and Rocky danced their heart out all night with the guests.

 Hina & Rocky’s Valentine’s Day

 The duo also celebrated Valentine's day.
-Rocky shared a video which had a heart shaped cake with lips on it and ‘Love' written on it.
+Rocky shared a video, which had a heart shaped cake with lips on it and ‘Love' written on it.
 He captioned the video, "Love is on the plate".
 Hina was seen telling, "Those are my lips".

 View this post on Instagram